-An overview of Mahjong game rules and explanations of key terminology.
+An extensive overview of Mahjong’s game rules and explanations of the key terminology used.

-To start the game, depending on the version of Mahjong being played, each player is dealt either 13 or 16 tiles.
+To start a game of Mahjong, depending on the version of Mahjong being played, each player is dealt either 13 or 16 tiles.

 During gameplay, the number of tiles maintained by each player should always be the same, ie. 13 or 16.
 A player must discard a tile after picking up one.
 Failure to do so rules that player effectively out of winning (since a winning combination could never be built with one extra tile or less), but he or she is obliged to continue until someone else wins.